 The School's attendance program is designed to promote the health and safety of all students and create an environment for academic success.
 Parents of day students need to play an important part in this endeavour.

-If the student will be absent due to illness or appointments, missing chapel or late arriving to school, please call or email the attendance line as soon as possible.
-The number is 905-885-3217 ext.
-1111 and the email is tcsattendance@tcs.on.ca.
-Please do not call advisors or heads of house with this information.
+If the student will be absent due to illness or appointments, missing chapel or late arriving to school, there are three ways to report the absence: